Vyral/scott-kato-recruiting/_drafts/do-you-need-direction-and-focus-to-sell-more-homes.md

 {% include youtube.html %}

+<center><em>Here’s how I can help you get your real estate career on track.</em></center>

-I know how challenging it is to sell real estate.
+<br>I know how challenging it is to sell real estate.
 That’s why I want to talk to you about what I can do to help get your career on the right track.

 There are discount brokerages, competing agents, and hundreds of ways to get clients.
 All are not equal, and **it can get overwhelming to stick to a consistent plan**.
 I will meet with you one-on-one to help you write a business plan that you can immediately use to generate leads, appointments, and sales.